danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Check the `.md` metadata is formatted correctly.
 There is not much scope for error
 - Check that punctuation in the title isn't causing issues with the path

+### Easy To-Do List

+- Favicon
+- Add a brief site description
+- Homepage metadata
+- Style the Error page
+- Fix punctuation replacement error.
+Getting `isn"t` instead of `isn't` etc.

 ### To-Do List

 - Add conditional loading to the article page to handle errors gracefully
 - Add loads of articles (hundreds of poems & Shakespeare's sonnets?) to demonstrate saleability
 - Diff check the styling between static & react versions
 - Check article bodies for errors
-- Fix punctuation replacement error.
-Getting `isn"t` instead of `isn't` etc.
+- Turn each author into a page of previews by that author
+- Enable preview page sorted by tags
 - Turn each tag into a link to a page of relevant article previews
+- Enable preview page sorted by author
 - Transfer the SingleArticle & About page styling from the static version
 - Write a test that checks that the number of objects in `articles.json` matches the number of `.md` files in `src/articles`
 - Enable dynamic pagination
-- Style the Error page
-- What is the H1 on the homepage??
-- Add a brief site description
-- Site metadata
-- Favicon
-- Add copy buttons for each code block
-- Add line numbers to code blocks
-- Turn preview text into a link
-- Add fade-in animations when scrolling down the homepage
 - Design a sidebar and dynamically display other relevant blog posts
 - Make the site responsive
+- Enable dynamic metadata
+- ~~Add line numbers to code blocks~~
+- ~~Turn preview text into a link~~
 - ~~Automatically scroll to the top of the page instantly when clicking on an article link~~
 - ~~Scroll smoothly when clicking on 'top of page' internal link~~
 - ~~Add styling to the markdown so it's consistent~~